Retail in a nutshell: Macy’s

 There are major deep-seated problems in the retail sector.
 When Macy’s cites traffic declines and increased competition, it is simply stating the effects of a larger problem – what does Macy’s (or most other department stores, for that matter) mean to the consumer?

 Apparently not as much as Macy’s would like.
 (Read a new article on Macy’s and Sears closing more stores)

-Macy’s was once a meaningful brand.
+Macy’s was once a meaningful brand

 There was a time when Macy’s actually meant something.
 It was wildly successful at the turn of the century when Macy’s moved to Herald Square in New York City.
 By 1924, it was known as the world’s largest store.
 Through its successes were in a single store, it began to purchase other department stores in large metropolitan areas.
 As Macy’s profits grew, its desire to expand grew.
 Today, it is the nation’s largest department retailer.